Skip to main content

 Who has rights in performances and sound recordings?

 Performers can transfer most of their economic rights, typically to record labels who then become owners of both the sound recording and the recorded performance.
-They can also assign some of their rights to a .
+They can also assign some of their rights to a An organization that acts collectively on behalf of the rights holders it represents and collects and pays remuneration to rights holders..
 In some cases, the record producer or employer may have these rights by law or contract.
 CMOs collect some remuneration rights for songwriters, performers, and other rights holders that are non-waivable and not transferrable.

 Owners of the sound recordings can manage their exclusive rights, transfer those to, for example, a record label, or assign some of their rights to a CMO.